- Mathematics and StatisticsMathematics and Statistics

 - Departmental Colloquium: All students majoring in Mathematics are expected to attend the departmental colloquium during their junior and senior years.

 - For a student considering graduate study, the Departmental Honors program is strongtly recommended.
 Such a student is advised to take the Graduate Record Examination early in the senior year.
-It is also desirable to have a reading knowledge of a foreign language, usually French, German, or Russian.
+It is also desirable to have a reading knowledge of a foreign language, usually French, German, or Russian, as this is a requirement of many graduate programs in mathematics.

 - Honors Student Office: All students in the Honors Program in Mathematics can use the Honors Student Office (013 Seeley Mudd).
 Depending on the space available, other senior Mathematics majors may petition the Chair to use the Honor Student Office.